javascript-tutorial/en.javascript.info/1-js/08-prototypes/03-native-prototypes/article.md

     - The methods are stored in the prototype (`Array.prototype`, `Object.prototype`, `Date.prototype` etc).
     - The object itself stores only the data (array items, object properties, the date).
 - Primitives also store methods in prototypes of wrapper objects: `Number.prototype`, `String.prototype`, `Boolean.prototype`.
 Only `undefined` and `null` do not have wrapper objects.
 - Built-in prototypes can be modified or populated with new methods.
 But it's not recommended to change them.
-Probably the only allowable cause is when we add-in a new standard, but not yet supported by the engine JavaScript method.
+Probably the only allowable case is when we add-in a new standard, but not yet supported by the engine JavaScript method.